 Upon leaving Camber Corporation, Dr. Hammond served as President and Chief Executive Officer of Special Security, Inc. (SSI), headquartered in Lake Mary / Orlando, Florida.
 Special Security, Inc. provided its government clients with configurable, state-of-the-art, biometric-based identity verification products and services, employing tamperproof, passive fingerprint technology on a secure 2-D barcode.

-Most recently Dr. Hammond served from as Executive Director of the Florida Tax Watch Center for Smart Justice.
+More recently, Dr. Hammond served as Executive Director of the Florida Tax Watch Center for Smart Justice.
 In this capacity he worked with elected officials, the legislature, members of the judiciary, state agency heads, law enforcement, and service providers to promote scientific, evidence-based reform of Florida’s criminal and juvenile justice systems.